Region/ Sub-Region: Spain, Galicia, Monterrei D.O.

 Color: Cherry red with raspberry rim.

-Serve with: Mature cheeses, omelettes, seasonal mushrooms, game birds: stewed quail, marinated partridge.
+Gastronomy: Mature cheeses, omelettes, seasonal mushrooms, game birds, such as: stewed quail and marinated partridge.

 Talking About the Wine: